vbonduro/AudioBookRequest/README.md

 # AudioBookRequest

-> [!CAUTION]
-> This project is in its very early stages.
-It's basically a weekend project at this state.
-There might be some bugs or unfinished parts.

 Your tool for handling audiobook requests on a Plex/AudioBookShelf/Jellyfin instance.

 If you've heard of Overseer, Ombi, or Jellyseer; this is in the similar vein, <ins>but for audiobooks</ins>.